Feature Matrix

 Common Questions

-Q: Can Scribe convert training videos into documentation?
+Q: Can Scribe convert existing training videos into documentation like Docsie?

-A: No. Scribe only captures live screen workflows through its browser extension and desktop app.
-It cannot process pre-recorded videos, training recordings, or any video content you already have.
-Docsie converts any video format (MP4, MOV, AVI, WebM) from any source into structured documentation using multimodal AI.
+A: No. Scribe only works with live screen captures through its browser extension—it cannot accept uploaded videos, training recordings, or any pre-existing video content.
+Docsie accepts any video format (MP4, MOV, AVI, WebM, Loom links) plus real-world footage and converts them into structured documentation using multimodal AI with computer vision, OCR, and audio transcription.

-Q: Does Docsie have a browser extension like Scribe?
+Q: Does Docsie have a browser extension for screen capture like Scribe?

-Q: How does pricing compare between Docsie and Scribe?
+Q: How does pricing compare for large teams?

 Start creating professional documentation that your users will love